epic-64/java-and-scala/README.md

 6. to generate coverage reports, run `sbt coverage test coverageReport`

 ## Troubleshooting
-- run `sbt clean`.
+- run `sbt clean compile`.
 This will force a full recompile of the project.
 - remove the project from IntelliJ IDEA and re-import it.

 ## Coverage Report